-A few issuers also enable customers to invest their rewards – for example, the Wells Fargo Cash Wise Visa® card allows you to use your rewards to pay down your Wells Fargo mortgage and the Fidelity Investment Rewards Signature Visa deposits them in an investment account.
+A few issuers also enable customers to invest their rewards – for example, the Fidelity Investment Rewards Signature Visa card deposits them in an investment account.

-No matter what rewards you earn with your credit card, it’s a bonus.
+No matter what type of rewards you earn with your credit card, it’s a bonus.

 Always make sure you keep track of what you’re earning and take care to redeem your rewards in the way that works best for you.

 See related: 6 worst ways to redeem credit card rewards

 How to get the most from rewards credit card points

 “When considering a rewards card, the most important issue is to put some thought into it,” says Scott Crawford, co-founder and vice president of product and marketing at Ascend Consumer Finance.
 “You can look at something online or get an application in the mail that seems like the best thing ever, but if it doesn’t fit what you’re interested in, then it just won’t work for you.
 Like if you have an airline miles card, but if you don’t fly much, that isn’t a really good deal.”

 Similarly, if you have a card that rewards you points for your purchases, but you don’t remember to redeem them, the rewards program isn’t worth much.